davidcoles/simple-balancer/README.md

 on the backends.
 Make sure you have added the VIP to them or it won't work!

+There's also no statistics, little logging or any status indication, so take a look at the more full-featured balancer code in main VC5 repository.

 ## Backend servers

 Set up two or more servers running a webserver on port 80.
 Add the VIP